postnikovmu/lma-extractor-hh/readme.md

 There are no prerequisites.

 ### Deploy:
-Deploy on SAP BTP CloudFoundry platform: the settings is in manifest.yml. (or another CloudFoundry)
+Deploy is on SAP BTP CloudFoundry platform: the settings are in manifest.yml. (or another CloudFoundry)
 ## Technologies
 ***
 Go (Golang)